timbrandin/profile-idrottsportalen/README.md

-# NGBC
+# Idrottsportalen

-Norwegian green building council
+En episk idrottsportal i Drupal

 # Using grunt to build less
 We use less and grunt to build our own bootstrap version.
 Set this up